HIP: Hessian Interatomic Potentials without derivatives: Appendix

 On downstream tasks, subspace loss improves over MAE and MSE in (i) transition state search, as shown in Table \ref{tab:loss_tssearch}, and (ii) transition state identification frequency analysis, as shown in Table \ref{tab:loss_freqanalysis}.
 We observe equal performance between MAE and the subspace loss for (i) geometry relaxation Table \ref{fig:loss_relax} and (ii) computing the zero-point energy Table \ref{tab:loss_zpe}.

-Table \ref{tab:loss_acc} shows that the subspace loss improves the first eigenvector $\evec_1$ cosine similarity, and the second eigenvalue $\eval_2$ MAE.
-This is consistent with the better performance of the subspace loss on transition state-related tasks, since the transition state is characterized via the two smallest eigenvalues $\eval_1, \eval_2$, and is found by following the first eigenvector $\evec_1$.
+Table \ref{tab:loss_acc} shows that the subspace loss improves the first eigenvector $\bm{v}_1$ cosine similarity, and the second eigenvalue $\lambda_2$ MAE.
+This is consistent with the better performance of the subspace loss on transition state-related tasks, since the transition state is characterized via the two smallest eigenvalues $\lambda_1, \lambda_2$, and is found by following the first eigenvector $\bm{v}_1$.

 MSE generally underperforms compared to MAE and MAE with subspace loss.
-MSE has the theoretical advantage that it is rotation invariant, while the MAE is not.
+MSE has the theoretical advantage of being rotation-invariant, whereas MAE is not.
 In practice, however, we find that the MSE leads to a high variance (spikes) in the training loss and gradient norm across batches.
-We speculate that MAE outperforms MSE due to training stability. \\ Hessian prediction with any loss function tested significantly outperforms prior AD Hessians.
+We speculate that MAE outperforms MSE due to training stability.